I am not familiar with many homeowner association terms. Where can I find concise definitions of the most commonly used HOA terms?

 Why do mortgage lender's reject loan applications from condominium owners and buyers?

 There are several reasons, most of which, can be prevented.
-See: Reasons Lenders Reject Loan Applications from Condominium Owners and Buyers.
+See: Reasons Lenders Reject Loan Applications from Condominium Owners and Buyers and Twelve Reasons Homeowners Refinance Their Homes.

 Will you always notify me before sending a repair person to my home?